the Creative Commons Attribution 4.0 License.

 Table 9 shows the ranking of the ET products based on the different assessment criteria.
 First, we look at the ranking with respect to the statistics of the catchment water balance.
 In terms of the bias and biasaw, CMRSET, SSEBop and WaPOR are consistently ranked the highest, whereas GLEAM is ranked the lowest.
 When looking at the RMSE and RMSEaw, the same three products along with LandFlux-EVAL are ranked as the top four, whereas GLEAM is again ranked lowest.
 With respect to correlation, GLEAM and LandFlux-EVAL rank highest, whereas SSEBop is ranked the lowest.
 Overall, regarding the comparison of the ETWB and ET calculated by the products, CMRSET, LandFlux-EVAL, SSEBop and WaPOR rank the highest, whereas GLEAM and MOD16 rank the lowest.
 Second, we look at the comparison with the reference condition of the Budyko curve.
 Here, the same ranking pattern can be seen, with CMRSET, LandFlux-EVAL, SSEBop and WaPOR ranking the highest and GLEAM and MOD16 ranking the lowest.
 Third, we look at the spatial variability rankings.
 For spatial variability based on visual inspection, CMRSET, ETMonitor, SSEBop and WaPOR rank the highest, and LandFlux-EVAL and WECANN rank the lowest.
 For spatial variability based on quantitative inspection, we see that the same four products, CMRSET, ETMonitor, SSEBop and WaPOR, rank the highest, and GLEAM and WECANN rank the lowest.
 Overall, with respect to spatial variability, CMRSET, ETMonitor, SSEBop and WaPOR rank the highest, whereas GLEAM and WECANN rank the lowest.
 The final ranking was conducted with and without visual inspection.
 The top four products, CMRSET, LandFlux-EVAL, SSEBop and WaPOR, do not vary in the two ranking schemes.
 GLEAM is also ranked lowest in both ranking schemes.
 Interesting, however, ETMonitor ranks higher when visual inspection is included, whereas WECANN ranks higher when visual inspection is excluded.

 We make two assumptions in this paper regarding the methodology applied for evaluating the selected ET products.
 The first assumption is that if no trends are present in the long-term average ETWB across a basin, the long-term average ETWB across basins can be compared using different time periods.
 This is true if long-term trends in global ET are not visibly present.
 However, Jung et al. (2010) claim that there have been declining trends in global ET estimates in the recent past in association with the last major El Niño event in 1998, with the largest regional contributions to the declining trend in Australia and southern Africa.
 The exact opposite effect is reported by Zhang et al. (2016), who describe significant increases in global land ET trends, especially in Australia and southern Africa.
-Other studies also focus on investigating trends in long-term ET and do not come to a consensus as to the cause or direction of the trend (Miralles et al.2014; Douville et al.2013; Jung et al.2010; Zhang et al.2016).
+Other studies also focus on investigating trends in long-term ET and do not come to a consensus as to the cause or direction of the trend (Miralles et al., 2014; Douville et al., 2013; Jung et al., 2010; Zhang et al., 2016).
 With this in mind, it is difficult to assume that there is long-term global trend in one direction or another.
 For the first assumption to hold, we must also address the possibility that regardless of whether trends are present or not, the mean ET from one period may be different from that of another period due to precipitation variability.
 In this case we analysed four basins where the calculated ETWB estimations had a period sufficient enough to cover the time period of the range of the ET products evaluated.
 For the four basins, the ETWB was calculated for each of the different time periods of the ET products.
 We then found the bias from the calculated long-term average ETWB.
 In Table 10, we see that the percentage differences relative to the total basin long-term average ET range from 0 % to a maximum of 7.4 % for the four basins for all ET products.
 Thus, considering the lack of a consensus regarding the direction of the long-term global trend in ET and the very low differences in precipitation variability, in this study our assumption holds that if no significant trend can be found in annual long-term ET estimates, different time periods can be used due to the lack of overlapping data.

 The second assumption is that the water balance can be simplified to Eq.
 (1), where the change in storage is negligible for long-term average estimates.
-Many studies make this assumption for long-term averages and basin-scale averages (Du et al.2016; Taniguchi et al.2003; Wang and Alimohammadi2012; Carter2001; Budyko1974).
+Many studies make this assumption for long-term averages and basin-scale averages (Du et al., 2016; Taniguchi et al., 2003; Wang and Alimohammadi, 2012; Carter, 2001; Budyko, 1974).
 However a recent study by Rodell et al. (2018) quantified trends in terrestrial water storage using Gravity Recovery and Climate Experiment (GRACE) data for the period from 2002 to 2016.
 The largest annual trend found in this study is 20 mm yr−1 and, for the African continent, can be found across sections of the Congo, Zambezi, Okavango, Cunene, Save and Rufiji basins.
 Of these basins, the Okavango, Cunene and Save are not used in this study and are therefore not affected.
 Assuming a contribution of the largest trend in storage for the other basins, this represents a maximum of 2.3 % of the long-term annual average mean basin ET.
 Thus, we assumed negligible change in storage for our calculations.

-The comparison between the RS products was carried out at the highest spatial resolution of the products utilized which was 0.0022×0.0022.
-As we are resampling from a coarse resolution to a higher resolution, the nearest-neighbour method (which was employed to complete the resampling) is sufficient, as the magnitude and spatial characteristics will not be altered or lost (Porwal and Katiyar2014; Gurjar and Padmanabhan2005).
+The comparison between the RS products was carried out at the highest spatial resolution of the products utilized which was .
+As we are resampling from a coarse resolution to a higher resolution, the nearest-neighbour method (which was employed to complete the resampling) is sufficient, as the magnitude and spatial characteristics will not be altered or lost (Porwal and Katiyar, 2014; Gurjar and Padmanabhan, 2005).
 It must also be kept in mind that the initial spatial resolution and the temporal period under comparison are not the same for each product, and this may effect the ranking that we are considering.
 However, taking the fact that there are different resolution products available into account, this is an important feature in considering the ranking of products in terms of accuracy in order to make an educated decision on which product to use.
 Moreover, many of the products do not estimate ET across water bodies, and this may explain the large biases in certain products when comparing ET estimations with the ETWB estimations.
 Another aspect to bear in mind is that WaPOR, ETMonitor and WECANN have less than 10 years of total coverage with which to calculate their long-term average.

 Evaluation of the spatial characteristics is completed using two steps: the comparison of land cover elements with reference estimates and visual interpretation.
 There are two issues involved in this spatial comparison.
 Firstly, the evaluation takes place based on products that have different original resolutions.
 Thus, the view that higher resolution products may outperform coarser resolution products, which is generally the case.
 However, we can also see that coarser resolution products, namely LandFlux-EVAL and, in certain cases, MTE and WECANN, outperform the higher resolution GLEAM product.
 Thus, higher resolution products do not always outperform lower resolution products.
 The spatial resolution of the ET estimates used may also be a critical element in determining which product is of use for a specific requirement.
 Secondly, the visual interpretation can be viewed as quite arbitrary and subjective according to the evaluator's eye.
 However, by using land cover elements that are large and easy to visualize, such as forested areas, irrigated areas and water bodies, the relative subjectivity can be reduced.

-We used the assumption that ET equals PET where there is ample water (McMahon et al.2013) and, thus, applied this assumption to the evaluation of our ET products for water bodies.
+We used the assumption that ET equals PET where there is ample water (McMahon et al., 2013) and, thus, applied this assumption to the evaluation of our ET products for water bodies.
 The assumption holds quite well for the products that estimate ET over water.
 There are several reasons why it is difficult to find a quantitative reference for irrigated areas at such large magnitudes.
 Firstly, it is difficult to assume that there is no mixing and that only irrigated areas are found in pixels with a minimum size of 250 m × 250 m.
 Secondly, an irrigated area of a particular size is often growing more than one crop in reality, which is difficult to measure or map.
 A reference that could be utilized in subsequent studies would be water productivity – biomass/water consumed (ET) – for comparison.

 The overall ranking for each product was based on the average ranking of the different comparative elements.
 An overall ranking was performed including the visual inspection of the land cover elements; however, a ranking was also performed without visual inspection, due to the subjectivity of the analyst carrying out the inspection.
 This does not affect the ranking of the top four or the lowest ranked products, but it changes the order of the products ranked in the middle.
 WaPOR, CMRSET, SSEBop and LandFlux-EVAL are consistently ranked 1, 2, 3 and 4 respectively.
 CMRSET and WaPOR rank first when including a visual inspection, although only WaPOR ranks first without visual inspection.
 The lowest ranked product is GLEAM in both cases.
 WECANN ranks higher without visual inspection, going from position 8 to 6, and ETMonitor ranks lower without visual inspection, going from position 5 to 7.